darencard/boaCon/README.md

 We have also created a [Genome Hub](https://genome.ucsc.edu/goldenpath/help/hgTrackHubHelp.html) that can be accessed through the [UCSC Genome Browser](https://genome.ucsc.edu/cgi-bin/hgHubConnect), followed by clicking on the “My Hubs” tab and then copying the URL [https://de.cyverse.org/anon-files/iplant/home/darencard/boaCon1_hub/assembly_hub.hub.txt](https://de.cyverse.org/anon-files/iplant/home/darencard/boaCon1_hub/assembly_hub.hub.txt) and clicking “Add Hub”.

-This resource contains repeat tracks and gene annotation tracks ("genesraw").
+This resource contains repeat tracks and gene annotation tracks (`boaCon1_genes_raw`).
 There are additional gene annotation tracks for each species or database used to identify genes by homology, which provide more context about the putative identity of gene models.